 - Book a health review with either Jordan or myself, Changing Habits consulting nutritionists.

-I can happily say that it has been years since I have experienced any symptoms.
+I can happily say that it has been years since I have experienced any symptoms of candida.
 Be strong, because you know your body more than anyone else does.

 Latest posts by Sheridan Austin (see all)